tomirio619/HTTP-Server/README.md

 "8090" is the port the server is listening on (can be changed in server.py) "localhost" is the address of the server
+Other files can be added to the folder "Content" manually and can also be requested.